-Selected winning compositions will be included in the program of the World Composers’ Recitals at Ehrbar Hall (Vienna), part of the Golden Key Music Festival of Vienna (August 2–9, 2017).
-Note: only one piano would be available on the Ehrbar Hall stage for the Recital.
+Selected winning compositions will be included in the program of the World Composers’ Recitals in Vienna (Austria), part of the Golden Key Music Festival of Vienna .
+Note: only one piano would be available on the concert stage in Vienna.
 The winners of the Piano Composition Competition and their families are invited to attend the Vienna Festival.
 For more information about registering for the Vienna Festival, see our Vienna: How To Apply page and our Vienna: Tour page for the tour itinerary.

-The top winner in each of the five age categories in the two Divisions (National and International) will receive a $500.00 scholarship towards his or her participation in the Golden Key Music Festival of Vienna.
+The top winner in each of the five age categories in the two Divisions (National and International) is eligible to receive a $500.00 scholarship towards his or her participation in the Golden Key Music Festival of Vienna (registration for the seven-days tour required).
 In the case of a tie, the scholarship amount will be divided between winners equally.

 We will be glad to promote works of our winners on the Composition Competition face-book.
 Please, email video recorded performances to natasha.goldenkeyfest@